 There was a request to centralize the pseudotumor cerebri cases concerning Bayer Healthcare, the Mirena IUD, and PTC, asking to combine and present them in front of one judge.
 This was denied, due to the relatively few cases so far that have emerged in this new development.
 But when the issue was raised again, and MDL was granted.
 So now all of these cases are consolidated in front of one judge in New York.

 March 2019 Update

-Plaintiffs are struggling in these case.
+Plaintiffs are struggling in these cases.
 The federal court judge overseeing all of these cases has excluded plaintiff experts that link Mirena to pseudotumor cerebri.
-The result, unless this opinion is overturned, will be the deathknell of this litigation.
+The result, unless this opinion is overturned, will be the death knell of this litigation.